-Are you Raising your Histamine Levels with these Meat Handling Mistakes?
+Are You Raising Your Histamine Levels with These Meat Handling Mistakes?

-And they all had big improvements with following the tips on the best ways to handle meat and fish to keep it low histamine.
+And they all had big improvements once they started following the tips on the best ways to handle meat and fish to keep it low histamine!

 Conventionally raised meat and farmed fish can have high levels of antibiotics, toxins, and growth hormones.
 These can all raise histamine levels.

 Instead: Buy pasture raised meat and wild caught fish.